sam-astro/Astro8-Computer/docs/Programming/README.md

 has_children : true
 nav_order : 1
 layout : default
-title : Programming
+title : Overview
 category: Programming
 ---

-# Programming
+# Programming Overview and Options

 There are a variety of ways to create programs for the Astro-8.

 * The lowest level way is through Astrisc, the assembly language.
 This is the most difficult way to make a program, but you have the most control.
 * A level higher is Armstrong, which is essentially an abstraction layer upon the Assembly.
 It is easier to use, but still lacks many features.
 * The highest level language is called Yabal (**Y**et **A**nother **B**asic **A**stro-8 **L**anguage).
 This is very easy to use, and can be compared to C in it's syntax.

+{: .tip}
+The easiest starting point is Yabal!
+It is very similar to many other modern languages

 <br>